The Effects of Endangered Species

 Endangered Species Act

-Fortunately, in 1973, the Endangered Species Act was passed to protect those species on the brink of extinction.
+Fortunately, in 1973, the United States passed the Endangered Species Act (ESA) to protect those species on the brink of extinction.
 It covers both domestic and international endangered species.

 Effects of Endangered Species Show They’re Essential

 Without the conservation of endangered species, the world would be at risk for severe damage and trouble.
-The more species that go extinct, the lower the biodiversity.
+The more species that go extinct, the lower the world’s biodiversity.
+Endangered species cover all living things — animals and plants.
+Efforts encompass numerous activities from minimizing waste to volunteering at your local conservation nonprofit or museum.
 By being educated about the endangered species in your region and supporting conservation efforts, you’re helping the planet.

 Get the latest updates on our planet by subscribing to the Environment.co newsletter!